patty345/park-finder/README.md

 ## Tech Stack

-- What languages is it written with:
+- What languages is it written with: HTML, CSS, JavaScript

-- What libraries are used:
+- What libraries are used: Bootstrap, JQUERY

-- Other:

 ## APIs